Miguel22247/holbertonschool-higher_level_programming/README.md

 # Holberton School Higher Level Programming
 The first repository writed in high level languages like python

+## NOTE:
+If you are a Holberton School or ALX Student and want to take this repo as Reference please star the repo 😊

 ## Projects

 ### 0x00.
 Python - Hello, World